 Yeah, yeah - I was utterly entranced.
 Of course.
 And the smell - the air was both fresh and clean, yet also smelled rich - of earth and heat and olives.
 Lovely.

 Indigo is at that age where she loves to put little things into bigger containers, so she actually really loved finding the olives that had dropped into the nets, and transferring them into the crates.
-Of course, she loved sitting on mommy and daddy's shoulders and picking olives straight from the trees, too.

 After we were done picking olives, we had a lovely lunch together on the porch, overlooking what seemed to be all of Umbria.
 Some of our company had stopped picking olives earlier and had made some pasta and this wonderful cheese-sauce that was amazing slathered on bread...mmm.
 The children played, and we all relaxed, and then a number of people went to watch the olives get pressed.
 Josh and I decided to take Indigo home, as it was growing late, and I had the rare pleasure of holding my sleeping child for the duration of the train ride home.
 It used to be that I held her every day as she napped, but now that she's so big, it doesn't happen all that often.
 It was the perfect end to a really amazingly lovely day.